salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 ### Resume another datalake

-Typically, an NPO User is expected to setup a single datalake.
+Typically, an Amp Impact Datalake User is expected to setup a single datalake.
 If for any reason, a new datalake needs to be setup, the same app can be utilized to deploy another datalake.
 This can be useful perhaps if a datalake for a sandbox needs to be setup first before moving to production organization.
 The "resume" feature can then be used to view and manage the multiple datalake as show below in the screenshots.

 <img src="../app/src/images/screenshots/Resume-5.png"> <img src="../app/src/images/screenshots/Resume-6.png">

 ### Data Consistency / Data Deletion

 Data can be deleted in Salesforce in multiple ways triggering soft deletes and hard deletes.
-The Datalake app ensures data consistency with the data in the Salesforce by performing full data import on each periodic sync operation.
+The Datalake app ensures data consistency with the data in the Amp Impact Salesforce installation by performing full data import on each periodic sync operation.